-Stress-Free Travel
+Secret to Stress-Free Travel

-• Chart a course — Will you fly, drive, ride a bus, or take a train?
-Most of our vacations are road trips, since twelve can travel on the same tank of gas as one.
-Therefore, as soon as I know where we are going, I get out the road atlas and break longer trips up into manageable chunks.
-We take our time driving, usually logging around 350 miles per day, and try to make getting there and back half the fun.
+How will you get to your destination?
+Will you fly, drive, ride a bus, or take a train?
+Most of our vacations are road trips, since all 14 of us can travel on the same tank of gas.
+Therefore, as soon as I know where we’re going, I pull out the road maps and break longer trips up into manageable chunks.
+We take our time driving, usually logging no more than 350 miles per day, and try to make getting there and back half the fun.

-• Consider joining AAA — The benefits come in handy if you travel much.
-The American Automobile Association offers its members free state travel guides.
-These books are an invaluable planning tool: they list attractions and points of interest for any area you might visit, as well as nearby hotels and restaurants, many of whom give discounts to AAA members.
-(Plus, AAA will rescue you if you get a flat tire, run out of gas, or lock your keys in the car).
+The benefits come in handy if you travel much.
+The American Automobile Association offers members free state travel guides.
+These books are an invaluable planning tools: they list attractions and points of interest for any area you might visit, as well as nearby hotels and restaurants, many of which give discounts to AAA members.
+Plus, AAA will rescue you if you get a flat tire, run out of gas, lock your keys in the car, or get stuck in the mud, like we did just outside of Mt.
+Vernon on one of our east coast trips.

-• Make hotel reservations — We usually look for hotels that offer free breakfast, which counts for a lot with a crew our size.
-Reservations can be made quickly and easily on-line.
+We usually look for hotels that offer free breakfast, which counts for a lot with a crew our size.
+Reservations can be made quickly and easily online.
 When making reservations by phone, you must ask three times to get their best rate (How much for the room?
 Do you have a AAA rate?
 Are you running any specials that would give me a better rate?).
 Be sure to join the rewards program (it’s free) for every hotel you use, especially if you travel much.
-The points really add up — we recently got four free nights in New Orleans with points we’d earned in earlier travels.
-Some rewards programs will even convert points to cash, which we’ve also done in the past.
+The points really add up; we recently got four free nights in New Orleans with points we’d earned in earlier travels.
+Some rewards programs will even convert points to cash or to airline miles (we’ve done both).

-• Create an itinerary for your trip — Once I know where we are going and how we will get there, I make up a day-by-day itinerary by listing on my computer all the days we will be gone.
+Once I know where we’re going and how we will get there, I print up a day-by-day itinerary for our trip.
+First, I list on my computer all the days we will be gone.
 To this I add:

 • Reservation information, including hotel name, address, phone number, rate, and confirmation number.